Mario Perry

-Romauro Ron Perry (born December 20, 1963) is an American former professional football tight end who played one season with the Los Angeles Raiders.
-He was selected by the Raiders in the 11th round of the 1987 NFL draft with the 294th overall pick.
+Romauro Ron Perry (born December 20, 1963) is an American former professional football player who was a tight end for one season with the Los Angeles Raiders of the National Football League (NFL).
+He played college football for the Ole Miss Rebels and was selected by the Raiders in the 11th round of the 1987 NFL draft with the 294th overall pick.
 He scored the lone touchdown of his NFL career on a three-yard reception from quarterback Vince Evans against the Denver Broncos in Week 5 of the 1987 season.